uludag/nosql-biosets/readme.md

 * Support for entries larger than 800mb
 * Use bulk indexer
 * Mappings for Elasticsearch 2
-* Python2 support

 ### Notes on WikiPathways datasets

-[index-wikipathways.py](index-wikipathways.py) reads and indexes the zipped WikiPathways gpml files, without extracting them to temporary files.
+[index-wikipathways.py](index-wikipathways.py) reads and indexes the archived WikiPathways gpml files, without extracting them to temporary files.

 ### Elasticsearch server settings